 - This is an extremely popular trail for independent tourists and tour groups.
 In the summer months it can get very congested, especially on the trail to the lower falls.

 - If cars are parked for long distances down the Bow Valley Parkway near the canyon it means the large parking lot at the trail head is full and the trail will be packed.

 - As with many tourist attractions, if you want to avoid the crowds come early in the morning or take advantage of the long daylight hours in the summer by coming later in the day.

 - The farther you go on the trail the more the crowds will thin out.
 The upper falls trail is by no means a place of solitude in the summer, but the majority of people will not venture past the lower falls.
 The large tour bus groups rarely have time to go beyond them.

 Springtime And Fall Hiking

-Springtime and Fall is much quieter than the summer months.
+The trails not as busy in the springtime and fall in comparison with the summer months.
 Due to the amount of shade and cooler temperatures in the canyon the trails can remain snow packed or have icy sections until May or even June.
 They can also be muddy and slippery.
 Snowfall can start occurring again as early as October or November.
 It’s always best to check with one of the tourist offices in either Banff or Lake Louise for current trail conditions.